 Freedom of religion is deeply rooted in the American tradition.
 So much so the founding fathers thought a prohibition on government interference with the exercise of religion needed to be memorialized in the First Amendment.

-We all know that the United States Constitution and the Bill of Rights is a constraint on government.
-But it is an important indicator for what we as Americans value.
+We all know that the United States Constitution and the Bill of Rights are a constraint on government.
+But it is an important indicator of what we, as Americans, value.
 We value the freedom to exercise our religion without interference, no matter the source.
 But what value is that freedom if there is no mechanism for you to protect yourself and those whom you love?